jhcpeixoto/TXAdminINGAME/README.md

 - ![Picture](https://i.imgur.com/Oqex8wG.gif)

 Also have in mind you cant use the FiveM login as they reject the iframe request.

-To have the latest features always make sure you are using the LATEST (not latest recommended nor optional) version of FXServer artifacts.

 # When using some features that require inputs, u need to alt tab sometimes because the txAdmin popups are made in JS, so it creates an external window.